lichkitsch/campaigns/README.md

 ## Equipment
-Characters will collect a variety of equipment including tools, weapons, and armor which add a fixed bonus to specific rolls when used for their intended purpose.
+Characters collect a variety of equipment including tools, weapons, and armor which add a fixed bonus to specific rolls when used for their intended purpose.
 Tools add a bonus to action rolls, weapons add a fixed amount of a specific amage type to damage rolls, and armor reduces the damage taken from a specific damage type.
 Equipment can break as the result of a major narrative setback and cannot be used again until it is repaired.
 Equipment can be repaired or upgraded by someone skilled and capable, usually for a price.

 | Rank | Bonus |
 |:---:|:---:|